Complex Ptsd Coaching or Therapy?

 There are multiple reasons how Trauma Recovery Coaching is effective -

 * Childhood trauma is interpersonal.
 It happened with an unsafe person 7 times your size.
-Trauma Recovery is experienced with another adult where you are safe to be fully known and fully accepted.
+Trauma Recovery is experienced with another adult where you are emotionally safe to be fully known and fully accepted.
 Safe relationships are transforming.

 * The goals are yours, the direction is yours and you are supported 100% by the Trauma Recovery Coach through the process.
 You are in charge and are taking back your power to live your life.